 - physical therapy and exercises to strengthen the muscles that support the joint and boost range of motion

 In some cases, surgery or joint replacement may be necessary.

-Natural medicines and treatments for joint pain are available at most drugstores and health food stores.
-Just keep in mind that few have been proven clinically effective.
+Natural medicines and treatments for joint pain are available at drugstores, health food stores, and online.